sofacles/glens-new-litterbox/src/flexbox/BusinessRules.md

 }

 Test cases
-Start with the 4 defaults and update on of their styles
+Start with the 4 defaults and update one of their styles

 It seems to me that it's dumb to have an initialize method because the place where you call useReducer has to be a React component.
 If you make Initialize a React component, then what should it return?
 The context provider?
 If that's the case, then really "initialize" is just a constructor for your hook.
 Wait, are the initializing arguments to my constructor supposed to be optional?
 If so, what is the default value?
 The 4 starting elements?
 That would reset the state in my hook every time it was used by any other consumers of the hook.
 I export both the context AND the context.provider.